zerospeech/zerospeech2021/README.md

   the development datasets are evaluated.
 The test datasets can only be evaluated by doing an official submission to the challenge.

+* `zerospeech2021-leaderboard` which allows generation of leaderboard entries from scores.

 Each tool comes with a `--help` option describing the possible arguments (e.g.
 `zerospeech2021-validate --help`).